Bérénice Da silva

 Eat lentils and some grains.
 Take extra B vitamins to get you through.
 Get regular exercise and sleep.
 Do the regular breathing routines on this app.
 Try savoury or vegetable snacks like hummus and red pepper slices and learn some other savory veggie snacks.

-- For how long do you meditate and why?
+- How long do you meditate on average?

 For me it was easy because I'm a diabetic but I substituted the sugar for natural things until I was used to the taste of the good foods it was all around health

 You need to realise that you are addicted like a drug addict to drugs. "oh this one candy doesnt count, its not that much"… Well the drug addict thinks the same about the next dose.
 It helped me and this way of thinking helps you too.

 I honestly don’t believe that the no-sugar challenge is the best way to go about losing weight if that’s what you are looking for.
 When you give up sugar, you find yourself eating more of regular food or feeling hungry and craving the sugar nonstop.
 You feel deprived and find yourself wanting to give up the diet.
 If you want to eat less sugar overall, I would suggest having only one little piece of candy a day.
 This will help you limit your sugar intake and not feel totally deprived.
 If you are still hooked on the idea of no sugar whatsoever, I would suggest eating an apple whenever your sweet tooth starts kicking in.
 Apples slow the digestion system and make you feel fuller longer.
 If you eat an apple a half hour before a meal, you will actually eat much less than usual.
 But getting back to the point… apples are the best way to go if you want to totally eliminate sugar from your diet, but I still recommend that you just eat only a little piece of candy everyday.
 If you have any other questions that I could potentially help you with, let me know.
 Thanks!